-And along similar lines, only 3% of buyers trust reps.
+Like just 17% of salespeople think they're pushy -- compared to 50% of prospects.And along similar lines, only 3% of buyers trust reps.
 The only professions with less credibility include car sales, politics, and lobbying.

 Ouch.
 Luckily, not all sales-related data will bum you out.
-This list of 75 sales statistics has invaluable nuggets of wisdom on everything from which words to avoid in your email subject line to the optimal number of questions to ask during a discovery call.
+This list of sales statistics has invaluable nuggets of wisdom on everything from which words to avoid in your email subject line to the optimal number of questions to ask during a discovery call.

 Sales Statistics

 Sales Prospecting Statistics

 1. Do you find prospecting to be the most difficult part of your job?
 You're not alone.
 More than 40% of salespeople say this is the most challenging part of the sales process, followed by closing (36%) and qualifying (22%).

 3. Devote time to prospecting each and every day.
 You should be prospecting just as much on the first day of the month or quarter as the last.
 Gong's data science team analyzed 15 months of data and found average salespeople made far more calls in the last month of the quarter than the first two.
 And the success rate of those "eleventh hour" calls were usually lower than any other month.

 26. The more you write, the less likely you are to get a response.
 Only one in three messages that are longer than 2500 words receive a reply.
 However, you shouldn't be too brief: A 25-word email is roughly as effective as a 2000-word one.
 What's the sweet spot?
 Between 50 and 125 words -- or around the length of this paragraph.